Home

 Conclusion

 For some people, rules such as these represent a completely different way of fighting than what they were exposed to in their families of origin.
-Many spouses grew up in homes where yelling, blaming, name-calling and finger-pointing were considered normal methods for resolving disagreements.
+Many spouses grew up in homes where yelling, blaming, name-calling and finger-pointing were considered normal methods for handling disagreements.
 Such methods seem normal when they happen so often and we are not exposed to any other models for handling disagreements.

 How well do you “follow the rules” when you fight?
 As you read through this list, evaluate your own fighting style.
 Do you “fight fair” or are you a “below the belt” fighter?
 Which of these rules do you struggle with?
 Are there changes you need to make?
 Write down any rules that you find yourself breaking in an argument.
 Write down any steps you could take to help you keep that rule.